Liona Boyd: Personal life

 In 1988, Stoddard Publishing of Toronto, Canada published Boyd's autobiography In My Own Key: My Life in Love and Music.
 In it she revealed her eight-year romance with former Canadian Prime Minister Pierre Trudeau.
 In 1992, Boyd moved to Beverly Hills, California, where she married John B. Simon, a real estate developer.

 Following a diagnosis of musician's focal dystonia after the release of Camino Latino, Boyd was compelled to change how she plays guitar.
 She reinvented herself by developing her songwriting and singing skills and playing less demanding guitar arrangements.

 After divorcing in 2004 she relocated to Miami and started a guitar duo with Srdjan Gjivoje.
 In 2007 she moved to New Canaan, Connecticut, to make a record with him called Liona Boyd Sings Songs of Love.
 They subsequently toured together.
 She released a new age album titled Seven Journeys which was co-written with her producer Peter Bond.
 In 2010, she lived in California once more.
 In 2011, she purchased a house in Palm Beach, Florida but made her home base in Toronto where she recorded 3 more albums produced by Peter Bond.
 She and accompanist Michael Savona toured Canada extensively.
 In 2016, Liona formed a new touring duo with Andrew Dolson.

 In August 2017, Dundurn Press reissued Boyd's first memoir In My Own Key and published her second memoir, No Remedy for Love.

-One of the many revelations in his book was that Boyd claims to have played a private concert for jurors at the murder trial of O.J.
-Simpson in the mid-1990s.
+One of the many revelations in this book was that Boyd claims to have played a private concert for jurors at the murder trial of O. J. Simpson in the mid-1990s.
 This was at the request of judge Lance Ito who Boyd says was a big fan of her music.

 In 2017, Liona filmed "A Winter Fantasy", a live Christmas special that was broadcast in December 2018 on several PBS stations including WNED-TV in Buffalo, New York.

 In 2018, Blackstone Publishing released an audiobook of Liona reading her autobiography In My Own Key.